 One difference between bases and components is that a base has a flat bottom.
 This means that bases aren't composable; they can't be depended on by other building blocks.
-A base always sit at the bottom (the "base") of a Polylith system.
+A base always sit at the bottom (the "base") of a Polylith service.

 rest-api.
 The code snippet shows the

 api namespace within the base.
 Just as with a component, Polylith asks you to put a base's interface (API) in one namespace, though you can spread the implementation across as many namespaces as you like.

 The code snippet shows all the API's endpoints for interacting with the various domain entities that the service manages.

 You can imagine other systems (Polylith or otherwise) connecting to a base with cables that mate with its endpoint sockets (representing remote API calls).